icrc/openmrs-android-fhir/README.md

 ## 🔗 Configuring Create Encounter Questionnaire

-To Configure the questionnaire list on click of **Create Encounter** button in the patient screen, update the `forms_config.json` file with the name of Encounter's questionnaire:
+To Configure the questionnaire list on click of **Create Encounter** button in the patient screen, update the `questionnaires` property with the encounter type of Encounter's questionnaire:
 Similar to registration questionnaire, it either takes the questionnaire from assets folder or after sync from the server.

 ---